Tropical Storm Agatha: Preparations and background

 Upon the formation of Tropical Depression One-E on May 29, the Government of Guatemala declared a tropical storm warning for the entire Pacific coastline.
 Due to the system's proximity to land, tropical storm force winds were expected to reach the coast by the evening hours, making outdoor preparations difficult.
 Additionally, the depression's slow movement was expected to lead to enormous rainfall totals, exceeding 30 in in some areas.
 This rain was expected to produce large-scale, life-threatening flash flooding and landslides across Guatemala, El Salvador and southeastern Mexico.
 Once the system intensified into Tropical Storm Agatha, the National Hurricane Center expected areas to the south and east of the landfall location to experience storm surge along with destructive waves.
 By the late morning of May 29, Guatemalan officials placed all hospitals on high alert and declared a state of calamity.
 President Álvaro Colom also began to use some of the $85 million allocated as emergency funds by the World Bank.
 After the storm moved over land and weakened to a tropical depression, the tropical storm warnings along the coast were discontinued.

 Throughout El Salvador and Nicaragua, emergency officials evacuated about 2,000 residents due to the threat of flash flooding.
 In response to the approaching storm, a yellow alert was declared for all of El Salvador and it was estimated that roughly 89% of the country was at risk from flooding.
 Roughly 52,000 police, emergency rescue personnel and soldiers were placed on standby by the Dirección General de Protección Civil.

 On May 27, two days before Agatha became a tropical depression, the Pacaya volcano, located about 25 mi south of Guatemala City, erupted, killing at least one person and blanketing nearby areas with layers of ash.
 The eruption prompted officials to shut down the country's international airport for at least five days.
 Upon the formation of Agatha, people feared that excessive rainfall from the storm could exaggerate the situation and trigger lahars.
+This had the effect of clogging the underground pipes with soot, increasing the chances of pipe rupture.
 However, the precipitation would prove beneficial to farmers by removing ash from their trees.